php-dev-br/laravel-doc-pt-br/queues.md

 #### Queued Relationships

-Because all loaded Eloquent model relationships also get serialized when a job is queued, the serialized job string can sometimes become quite large.
+Because loaded relationships also get serialized, the serialized job string can sometimes become quite large.
+To prevent relations from being serialized, you can call the `withoutRelations` method on the model when setting a property value.
+This method will return an instance of the model without its loaded
+relationships:

+    /**
+     * Create a new job instance.
+     *
+     * @param  \App\Models\Podcast  $podcast
+     * @return void
+     */
+    public function __construct(Podcast $podcast)
+    {
+        $this->podcast = $podcast->withoutRelations();
+    }

 Furthermore, when a job is deserialized and model relationships are re-retrieved from the database, they will be retrieved in their entirety.
 Any previous relationship constraints that were applied before the model was serialized